 Final Thoughts

 Approvals don’t have to be where your momentum dies.
 In fact, with the right system, they can be where your team gains speed.
-When everyone’s on the same page, feedback becomes faster, collaboration becomes smarter, and campaigns hit deadlines without last-minute scrambles.
+When everyone’s aligned, feedback becomes faster, collaboration becomes smoother, and every creative campaign hits deadlines without the usual last-minute scramble.